blenderous/blenderous.github.io/_posts/2016-04-17-two-ssh-configs-for-git.md

 8. Now, when you need to clone a project from the private repository, you will have to `git clone privateRepo:project_name.git`
-9. You will have to specify your origin now whenever you fetch a branch or push to origin.
-This will be explained in my next post.
+9. Now, before you can make changes, commit, make pushes or pulls, you will have to add this repo address to origin.
+`git remote add origin privateRepo:project_name.git`